ajakaja/ajakaja.github.io/_posts/2023-05-01-data-science.md

 A classic product experiment at a technology company is a feature A/B test which tries to improve revenue or engagement metrics.
 It goes like this:

-1. Ask a question: can we drive more users to pay for our product by changing something, say the color of the sign-up button?
+1. Ask a question: can we drive more users to pay for our product by changing, say, the color of the sign-up button?
-2. Come up with some hypotheses to test: what if we make it a big grey button?
+2. Formula a hypothesis: what if we make it a big grey button?
 A big red button?
 A big *flashing* red button?
-3. Do an A/B test experiment: implement each of the variants and randomly assign some visitors to each one, measuring the signup rate under each hypothesis.
+3. Do an experiment: implement each of the variants and randomly assign some visitors to each one, measuring the signup rate under each hypothesis.
-4. Analyze the results: perform a mathematical ritual which determines if the changes made a "statistically significant" difference in sign-up rates.
-Interpret this to mean that the data is not simply due to random variation, and the winning variant actually caused more signups to happen.
+4. Analyse the results: perform a mathematical ritual which determines if the changes made a "statistically significant" difference in sign-up rates.
+Interpret this to mean that the resulting sign-up rate is not simply due to random variation, and identify whether the winning variant actually caused more sign-ups to happen.
-5. If one of the variants clearly emerged as a winner, commit to that result and remove the others from code.
+5. Conclude things: if one of the variants clearly emerged as a winner, commit to that result and remove the others from code.
 Don't forget to also mass-email folks and show off the results of your experiment and claim credit for driving X% signups / revenue / whatever.
 Good on you, promotions all around.
+Stick it on your resume.

 We might call this the Data Science Scientific Method.
 It certainly looks like we did some Science.
 After all, isn't this how Science works?
-Like in those triptychs from school:
+Like on those triptychs:

 {% include image.html filename="2023-05-01/science.png" width="600px" %}

-And, as we know, Science is Good.
-Everybody knows that.
-It's how you can Be Right and Not Be Wrong.
-In fact, everybody at the company knows both that Science is Good and that everybody _else_ knows that Science is Good, so they don't even have to talk about it, they can just proceed with Doing Science and Making Money.
-And they also know they're right, because it's working: they're getting good results, converting customers, getting promotions and whatnot, and, most importantly, making lots of money.
-And they're all very pleased to be part of this big rational machine that's smarter than any of the individuals it comprises.
+As everyone knows, Science is good, and it's the only way to be right, to avoid bias and guesswork.
+In fact, everyone at the company also knows that everyone _else_ knows that Science is good, so there's no need to discuss it.
+Just carry on with doing Science, being right, and making money.
+And everyone knows they're right, because it's working: Science is getting good results, converting customers, winning promotions and whatnot, and making lots of money.
+Everyone is very pleased to be part of this big rational machine that's smarter than any of the individuals it comprises.

 Two problems:

 1. That's not what science is, like at all.
 2. That big rational machine is somehow dumber than a single person.

-You know what "data science" experiment I've never seen anyone do?
+You know what data science "experiment" I've never seen anyone do?
 Ask the question "can one person, using their intuition and maybe asking around a bit, make better decisions than our whole data science apparatus?".
-Cause if so, then maybe you should just give that person all the decision-making power and do whatever they say for a while.
+'Cause if so, then maybe you should just give that person all the decision-making power and do whatever they say for a while.

-Or maybe you could do better science.
+Or do better science.
 Science is, after all, about being _right_.
-Just because you did a thing that you called Science, and that everybody is pretty sure that it's Science at an I-read-the-New-York-Times level of understanding, doesn't mean you're right.
-The fact that you made money successfully doesn't even make you right.
-At best you were right at the small question of "which color button gets more clicks over the next little while"; probably not at the bigger question of "what's the optimal way to make more money" and definitely not on the even-bigger question of "what's the best thing to do for the business to succeed".
+Just because you did a thing that you called Science, and that everyone thinks is Science at a New-York-Times-reader understanding, doesn't mean you're right.
+The fact that you made money successfully doesn't even make you right: at best you were right at the small question of "which color button gets more clicks over the next little while"; probably not at the bigger question of "what's the optimal way to make more money" and definitely not on the even-bigger question of "what's the best thing to do for the business to succeed".

 ----------